 \section{Abstract}

-Since Shor's \cite{shor} proposition of the method for factoring products of prime integers using quantum computing, there has been a quest to implement efficient quantum arithmetic algorithms.
-These quantum arithmetic algorithms are capable of applying arithmetic operations simultaneously on large sets of values using principles of quantum mechanics and linear algebra.
-Draper \cite{draper} proposed a addition algorithm based on the quantum Fourier transform whose operands are two quantum registers, which I refer to as register-by-register addition.
-However, for cases where it is desired to add a constant value to a target register, Draper's algorithm is unnecessarily complex in terms of number of operations (\textit{depth}) and number of qubits used.
-In this paper, I present a more efficient register-by-constant addition algorithm than Draper's algorithm for cases where it is desired to add just a constant to a target register.
+Since Shor's \cite{shor} proposition of the method for factoring products of prime numbers using quantum computing, there has been a quest to implement efficient quantum arithmetic algorithms.
+These algorithms are capable of applying arithmetic operations simultaneously on large sets of values using quantum parallelism.
+Draper \cite{draper} proposed an addition algorithm based on the quantum Fourier transform whose operands are two quantum registers, which I refer to as register-by-register addition.
+However, for cases where there is the need to be added a constant value to a target register, Draper's algorithm is more complex than necessary in terms of number of operations (\textit{depth}) and number of qubits used.
+In this paper, I present a more efficient addition algorithm than Draper's for cases where there needs to be added just a constant to a target register.